CudaText-addons/cuda_vim_mode/readme/readme.txt

   R - enter replace mode
-  o - creates empty line below current line (and goes into insertion mode on new line) O - creates empty line above current line (and goes into insertion mode on new line)
+  o - creates empty line below current line (and goes into insertion mode on new line) O - creates empty line above current line (and goes into insertion mode on new line) gg - go to text begin
+  G - go to line number (if number entered before), or go to text end (if none)

 author: Alexey (CudaText)